yiheb626-dev/courseBurstDKU/README.md

 The course table is only for user confirmation.
 The actual replay target is still based on the captured enroll request URL, headers, and body from Edge.

+## Features

+- Starts a dedicated Microsoft Edge window with `--remote-debugging-port` and an isolated `--user-data-dir`.
+- Connects to the enrollment system page through Edge CDP after the user signs in.
+- Reads course rows from the Shopping Cart page when possible.
+- Allows manual course entry when automatic cart reading is incomplete.
+- Captures the real enroll request by clicking `Enroll In Selected Classes` once automatically when possible.
+- Falls back to manual click capture if the enroll button cannot be detected.
+- Provides configurable capture keywords, capture timeout, capture settle time, auto-start time, and keep-alive behavior.
+- Supports Smooth, Burst, and Hybrid course-rush strategies.
+- Uses conservative defaults: Smooth mode at 2.5 requests per second and 50 total requests.
+- Enforces a default safety limit of 5 requests per second.
+- Allows higher limits only after local Override Code verification, up to 50 requests per second.
+- Keeps Hybrid locked until Override Code verification succeeds.
+- Lets Burst use default parameters without verification, while editing Burst parameters requires verification.
+- Supports Tencent NTP time calibration for scheduled starts.
+- Uses the formula: `CLI start time = auto start time - capture settle seconds - NTP offset`.
+- Launches a separate PowerShell CLI window for the actual task.
+- Synchronizes job status, round count, success status, and CLI log tail back to the web dashboard.
+- Includes a Chinese/English language selector with `localStorage` persistence.

 ## Strategy Notes

 ### Smooth

 Smooth mode sends one request at a fixed interval.
-It is the default mode and uses conservative parameters.
+It is the default mode and uses conservative parameters as default.

 ### Burst

-Burst mode sends multiple concurrent requests per round.
+Burst mode sends multiple concurrent requests per round near instantly.
 Without Override Code verification, Burst can only use default parameters.

 ### Hybrid